Industrial Engineering (IE)

 IE 3340.
 Operations Research.

-This course teaches models in operations research including linear programs, the simplex method, duality theory, sensitivity analysis, integer programs, and network flows.
-The emphasis is in learning to recognize, formulate, solve, and analyze practical industrial problems.
-The course also teaches commercial mathematical programming languages.
-Prerequisite: [CS 1428 or CS 1342] and ENGR 3315 and MATH 3377 all with grades of "D" or better.
+This course covers models in operations research including linear programs, the simplex method, duality theory, sensitivity analysis, integer programs, and network flows.
+The emphasis is on learning to recognize, formulate, solve, and analyze practical industrial problems.
+The course also introduces commercial mathematical programming languages.
+Prerequisite: [CS 1428 or CS 1342] and ENGR 3315 and MATH 3377 and IE 1310 all with grades of "D" or better.

 Grade Mode: Standard Letter